-While you may not need to have a traditional credit history with a good to excellent credit score, you will need some strong criteria to get approved for an Upstart loan.
-You can’t have bad credit with a ton of late payments or other negative information.
+While you may not need to have a traditional credit history with a good to excellent credit score, you will need strong criteria to get approved for an Upstart loan.
+For example, you can’t have bad credit with a ton of late payments or other negative information.

 For Upstart, no credit is preferable to bad credit.
 But even if you have very little to no credit, you’ll still need other criteria to qualify.
-You may need to show a stable income or long-term employment.
+You will need a U.S. bank account and a regular source of income or long-term employment.
 A college degree in a competitive field may also improve your chances.

 Have you compared other offers?

-While Upstart offers some of the lowest rates for people who lack traditional credit, it may not be the best rate.
-Compare Upstart to other financing options, such as a traditional loan at a bank with a co-signer.
+While Upstart offers some of the lowest personal loan rates for people who lack traditional credit, it may not be the best rate.
+Compare Upstart to other financing options, such as a traditional loan at a bank with a cosigner.
 You want to ensure you get the best deal for your money, so it’s safe never to make any assumptions until you fully compare all options.

 What are your future financial goals?

 An Upstart loan can provide a solid foundation if you make your payments on time.
-The company provides your loan payment history to the Trans Union credit bureau, which can help increase your credit score over time.
-On the flip side, they also report late payments, which can damage your credit so be sure to be timely on a regular basis.
+The company provides your loan payment history to the three credit bureaus, which can help increase your credit score over time.
+On the flip side, Upstart also reports late payments, which can damage your credit, so be sure to make your payments on time.

-Before taking out a loan with Upstart or any other lender, make sure it’s going towards something you need and work hard to get the best terms possible.
+Before taking out a loan with Upstart or any other lender, make sure it’s going towards something you need and work hard to get the best rates and terms possible.
 In some situations, a secured loan may be the best answer.
-In other scenarios, waiting to pay cash or establishing a stronger credit history may be the ideal option.
+In other scenarios, waiting to pay cash or establishing a higher credit score may be the ideal option.

 You can always discuss your options with a financial counselor to help you understand the impact of the choices you make.
-Look at the overall cost of the loan as well as how much you must pay monthly to determine if you can afford the loan and if it makes sense in your situation.
+Look at the overall cost of the loan and how much you must pay monthly to determine if you can afford the loan and if it makes sense in your situation.

 Check out our other personal loan reviews below to continue exploring your options.